somatorio/dockercompose-gui/README.md

 ## What?
-This is a concept created by [@gomex](https://github.com/gomex) in a conversation about running GUI applications with [Docker](https://www.docker.com) at a [meetup](https://www.docker.com/community/meetup-groups) (actually i don't know if this is original, but i couldn't find it in my web searches... if it isn't, let us know so we can give the proper credits).
+This is a concept created by [@gomex](https://github.com/gomex) in a conversation about running GUI applications with [Docker](https://www.docker.com) at a [meetup](https://www.docker.com/community/meetup-groups) (actually i don't know if this is original, but i couldn't find it in my searches... if it isn't, let us know so we can give the proper credits).

 It's basically a Docker Compose file with the complete toolset that will be used by the team, so it's easier to maintain (fix, update, etc) and to fresh install them when a newcomer joins the team (it will be already set up).